fury-r/encrypted-messenger/README.md

 ## Configuration

 - Update the necessary configuration parameters in the Android app, middleware, and backend server to match your environment, such as API endpoints, database connections, and encryption keys.

+### Further Enhancements

+- Save voice messages in the firestore db.Show user that message is recieved, give a option to download the voice message so the user can decide when to download.(Types have been already declared)
+- Send other forms of media
+- Send otp To Device using sms

 ## Contact